Richard Lynch: Early life and career

 Richard Hugh Lynch was born on February 12, 1940 (sometimes incorrectly cited as 1936) in Brooklyn, New York City to Catholic parents of Irish descent.
 Richard Lynch served in the United States Marine Corps for four years.
-His younger brother is actor Barry Lynch.

 Lynch's distinct scarred appearance made him a popular nemesis, and he can be seen in more than 160 film and television performances.
 The scars came from a 1967 incident in New York's Central Park in which, under the influence of drugs, he set himself on fire, burning more than 70% of his body.
 He spent a year in recovery, gave up drug use and ultimately began training at The Actors Studio and at the HB Studio.
 In 1970, he co-starred with Robert De Niro, Sally Kirkland and Diane Ladd in the short-lived off-Broadway play One Night Stands of a Noisy Passenger, written by Shelley Winters.
 He often played a villain in features, including Scarecrow, which marked his film debut, The Seven-Ups, Bad Dreams, The Sword and the Sorcerer, and Little Nikita.

 In 1982, Lynch won a Saturn Award for Best Supporting Actor for his performance as the evil King Cromwell in The Sword and the Sorcerer.
 Although Richard Lynch is best known for playing villains, he was cast as the president of the United States in the 2007 film Mil Mascaras vs. the Aztec Mummy.
 Lynch starred alongside Judson Scott in the 1982 short-lived science fiction TV series The Phoenix.

 In addition to acting, Lynch was a musician, and he played the saxophone, guitar, piano, and flute.
 He held Irish citizenship through his Irish-born parents and was a frequent visitor to Ireland.
 He starred together with brother Barry in the films Nightforce and Total Force.
 Lynch's wife Lily starred with him in the film Breaking the Silence (1998) and son Christopher Lynch appeared with him in the science fiction film Trancers II.
 In 1977, Richard Lynch shared the stage with actor Al Pacino, a close friend, in the Broadway play The Basic Training of Pavlo Hummel.
 Lynch played a Vietnam veteran who used a wheelchair, and was nominated for a Tony in 1977.

 Through the years, Lynch worked with friend and colleague Don Calfa in the films Necronomicon (1993), Toughguy (1995), Corpses Are Forever (2003), and Lewisburg (2009).